 Pay Off Your Debts

-Any debt that you have will be costing you more money than it needs to.
+Any debt you have will cost you more money than it needs to.
 Paying off all of your debts is ideally the best way to go; however, this is not always possible.
-If you are not in a position to pay off your debts, then you need to look at consolidating what you are paying.
+If you are not able to pay off your debts, you need to look at consolidating what you are paying.
+Consolidating debts means that instead of having to pay multiple different ones, you put the sum together and instead only have one larger debt.
+This can reduce the amount of interest you build up and make it a lot easier to manage.

 Create a Budget

 You know how much you can afford to live on and how much you need to live off.
 Having a budget in place will ensure that you don’t pay over the odds.
 Putting together a budget will help you get the best deals on your living costs.
-A budget will ensure that you are not out of pocket or perhaps even paying over the odds.
+A budget will ensure that you’re always mindful of what you’re spending and where you can save.

 Prepare to Negotiate